ibexa/documentation-user/docs/recommendations/raptor_integration/raptor_recommendation_blocks.md

 Generates complementary, personalized content tailored to each user based on their behavior and preferences.
 Increases relevance and engagement through personalized suggestions.

-This block uses the [GetUserContentRecommendationsWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetUserContentRecommendationsWeb) Raptor recommendation strategy.
+This block uses the [GetUserContentRecommendationsWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetUserContentRecommendationsWeb) [[= product_name_cdp_base =]] recommendation strategy.

 On the **Properties** tab, set values in the following fields: